How “InsurTech” Will Change Our Daily Lives

 It is not only insurance industry insiders that will be affected by this change.
-Life for ordinary people will improve as Insurtech is adopted.
-It is suggested that the technological improvements will save us money and offer many other advantages compared to the current status quo.
+Life for ordinary people will improve as InsurTech is adopted.
+It is suggested that technological improvements will save us money and offer many other advantages compared to the current status quo.

 The insurance industry traditionally has a negative image in the eyes of customers, believed to be mysterious, difficult to understand and navigate, and ultimately perceived by some to be a waste of money.
-Insurtech is helping the industry to rewrite that story by offering customers a better deal all round.
+InsurTech is helping the industry to rewrite that story by offering customers a better deal all around.

 Ageas is a UK firm using artificial intelligence to automate the analysis of images of a car crash to decide on the validity of a claim.
 This is a more efficient and cost-effective way to assess claims.
 For the customer, this means cheaper insurance and faster payouts.

 Usage Based Insurance or UBI has been gaining traction for a number of years now, namely in the car insurance sector.
 In return for sharing recent driving data through black box recorders or telematic devices, customers are offered improved rates as companies are able to more accurately predict the likelihood of the driver being involved in an incident.
 With this new dynamic pricing system, gone are the days of safe drivers being penalised for the recklessness of a select few.
 Better still, these systems are very effective at reducing incidents of fraud, which again is great news for the rest of us in terms of price.
 This technology is now spreading to the health insurance market, using connected wearable devices to allow your insurer to risk-assess thus saving you huge sums of money.
 The home insurance market is next, with smart home monitoring systems being installed to ensure optimum security and minimise the risk of house damage.